abhijeetk/af-binder/docs/afb-daemon-options.md

 	  --roothttp=xxxx

 		Directory of HTTP served files.
-If not set, files are not served but apis are still accessibles.
+If not set, files are not served but apis are still accessible.

 	  --rootbase=xxxx